w3c/wai-perspective-videos/_perspective-videos/captions.md

 -   Content can be used in silent environments where you cannot turn on sound.
--   Content can be better understood by people hearing and seeing the information, for example people who are less fluent in the language spoken.
+-   Content can be better understood by people hearing and seeing the information, for example, people who are less fluent in the language spoken.
--   Content can be read rather than watched, which is easier and quicker for some people for some types of videos.
+-   Content can be read rather than watched, which is easier and quicker for some people.
 -   Content in text form, such as caption files and transcripts, can be better indexed by search engines.
--   Content can be used without needing to download video files, for example to save data on mobile.
+-   Content can be used without needing to download video files, for example, to save data on mobile.

 What needs to happen for this to work? {#action}
 --------------------------------------